ermig1979/Simd/README.md

 The Simd Library has C API and also contains useful C++ classes and functions to facilitate access to C API.
-The library supports dynamic and static linking, 32-bit and 64-bit Windows and Linux, MSVS and G++ compilers, MSVS project and CMake build systems.
+The library supports dynamic and static linking, 32-bit and 64-bit Windows and Linux, MSVS, G++ and Clang compilers, MSVS project and CMake build systems.

 #Library folder's structure